hoytpr/git-beginner/index.md

 3. [Beginner but not maintainer detailed](https://hoytpr.github.io/git_beginner/One-detailed-protocol-for-general-beginners) (updated)

-As we get suggestions, I plan to compile them in a single document so that problems and solutions are easy to see in one place.
+As we get suggestions, we can compile them in a single document so that problems and solutions are easy to see in one place.
 That document will be the [Suggestions-corrections-tips-and-tricks](https://hoytpr.github.io/git_beginner/Suggestions-corrections-tips-and-tricks) document.

 [Motivations and Disclaimers](https://hoytpr.github.io/git_beginner/motivations_and_disclaimers)